wamp-proto/wamp-proto/rfc/text/advanced/ap_10_rpc_progressive_calls.md

     ]
 ```

-If the *Callee* supports progressive calls, the *Dealer* will forward the *Caller's* willingness to send progressive calls by setting
+If the *Callee* supports progressive calls, the *Dealer* shall forward the *Caller's* willingness to send progressive calls by setting

 {align="left"}
 INVOCATION.Details.progress|bool := true